 So your formula is: 800/5,000 = 0.16.
 Multiply that by 100 for a conversion rate of 16%.

-How important is CRO?
+How important is conversion rate optimization (CRO)?
 The answer depends upon if the goal of your marketing is about growth or profit.
 According to Rand Fishkin (4) (former founder of Moz, which made $42.6 million in 2016 (5)):

 “CRO is the most important marketing activity because it makes every visitor exponentially more valuable.”